-When you turn a tap or a boiler on, water rushes through your pipes, and the water pressure creates friction, which causes the pipe to vibrate.
-Normally you can’t hear this vibration, because pipe clips keep the pipe in place and keep movement to a minimum.
+When you turn a tap or a boiler on.
+Water rushes through your pipes, and the water pressure creates friction.
+Which causes the water pipes to vibrate.
+Normally you can’t hear water pipes vibrating.
+Because pipe clips keep the pipe in place and keep movement to the least level.

-If a pipe clip has become loose or fallen away, then simply reattach it – you’ll probably just need to screw in a loose screw with a screwdriver.
+If a pipe clip has become loose or fallen away.
+Then reattach it – you’ll need to screw in a loose screw with a screwdriver.

-If you can’t find any areas where pipe clips might have come loose, locate the vibrating section of pipe.
-Try to access the pipe through open areas, access panels, or easy-to-remove fittings, rather than by taking out a huge chunk of plaster.
-Then simply secure the vibrating piece of pipe to the wood panel with pipe clips.
+If you can’t find any areas where pipe clips might have come loose, locate the vibrating section of the pipe.
+Try to access the pipe through open areas, access panels, or easy-to-remove fittings.
+Rather than by taking out a huge chunk of plaster.
+Then secure the vibrating piece of pipe to the wood panel with pipe clips.

-Alternatively, if you cannot easily access the vibrating pipe, then find the nearest accessible sections of pipe and wrap foam padding or insulation around the hole where the pipe enters the wall.
+Alternatively, if you cannot easily access the vibrating pipe.
+Then find the nearest accessible sections of pipe.
+And wrap foam padding or insulation around the hole where the pipe enters the wall.
 Hopefully, this should quieten the vibration.
-If it doesn’t, you will unfortunately have to open up the wall.
+If it doesn’t, you will, unfortunately, must open the wall.

-If your water pressure is too high, your pipes will be unable to cope with the high pressure and will wobble and vibrate.
-This will encourage your pipe clips to become loose – and it might also damage the internal components of water-consuming appliances, such as washing machines and dishwashers.
+If your water pressure is too high, your pipes will be unable to cope with the high pressure.
+Resulting in your pipes making noise and vibrating.
+This will encourage your pipe clips to become loose.
+It might also damage the internal components of water-consuming appliances.
+Including washing machines and dishwashers.

-Hydraulic shocks are also known as ‘water hammers’.
+Hydraulic shocks are also known as Water Hammers.
 These occur when water suddenly crashes to a halt or changes direction.
-Homes usually have air chambers, which mitigate this issue, but over time these can fill with water.
-You can drain air chambers by shutting off your water supply at the stopcock and draining your water supply – then, starting at the top floor, turn on all your faucets and flush all your toilets until water stops flowing.
+Homes usually have air chambers.
+Which mitigates this issue, but over time your pipes will get air locked.
+You can fix the airlock in pipes by draining the air chambers.
+And shutting off your water supply at the stopcock and draining your water supply.
+Then, starting at the top floor.
+Turn on all your faucets and flush all your toilets until the water stops flowing.

-You can also prevent hydraulic shocks and related vibrating plumbing systems by fitting water hammer arrestors, or by fitting slow-shutting water valves at key locations in your internal plumbing system – however, these are complicated jobs that are best left to the professionals.
+You can also prevent hydraulic shocks and related vibrating plumbing systems.
+By fitting water hammer arrestors.
+Or you can fit slow-shutting water valves.
+At key locations in your internal plumbing system.
+But these are complicated jobs that are best left to the professionals.

-There could be a number of reasons for your plumbing issues so it’s better to trust the professionals.
+There could be many reasons for your plumbing issues so it’s better to trust the professionals.
 After all, you could end up making it worse and you could be faced with a hefty bill to pay to repair the damage.
-We help, we repair, we care.
+We help, we repair, and we care.